8ude/UG212_AudioForGames_Fall21/README.md

 ## GENERAL INFO:

-All assignments are due before class, in the relevant folder on this Google Drive
+All assignments are due before class, in the relevant folder on this [Google Drive](https://drive.google.com/drive/folders/1RY8HgZOwpG8qho7a7OvMWrj_0k4Ef3up?usp=sharing)

 Name them **YourName_AssignmentTitle**

 If it's a build, try to make both Win and Mac builds.
-Compress the whole build (the exe, data folder, and any additional files that unity makes).
+Compress the whole build (the exe, data folder, and any additional files that Unity makes).
 If you're having issues making builds, get a few minutes of gameplay capture and upload that.

 ## WEEK 1 ASSIGNMENT: Game Audio Analysis